 For those acquired SCA entities accounted for in accordance with paragraphs 8.b.i., 8.b.ii., 8.b.iii. or 8.b.iv. of SSAP No. 97, and joint venture, partnership or limited liability company entities accounted for in accordance with paragraph 8 of SSAP No. 48, goodwill is defined as the difference between the cost of acquiring the entity and the reporting entity’s share of the book value of the acquired entity.
 When the cost of the acquired entity is greater than the reporting entity’s share of the book value, positive goodwill exists.
 When the cost of the acquired entity is less than the reporting entity’s share of the book value, negative goodwill exists.
 Goodwill resulting from assumption reinsurance shall be recorded as a separate write-in for other-than-invested assets.
 All other goodwill shall be reported in the carrying value of the investment.

-A business combination accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with paragraphs 8.b.ii., 8.b.iii. or, 8.b.iv. of SSAP No. 97 shall determine the amount of positive goodwill or negative goodwill created by the combination using the reporting entity’s share of the GAAP net book value of the acquired entity, adjusted to a statutory basis of accounting in accordance with paragraph 9 of SSAP No. 97 in the case of acquired entities valued in accordance paragraphs 8.b.ii. or 8.b.iv. of SSAP No. 97.
+A business combination accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with paragraphs 8.b.ii., 8.b.iii. or, 8.b.iv. of SSAP No. 97 shall determine the amount of positive goodwill or negative goodwill created by the combination using the reporting entity’s share of the GAAP net book value of the acquired entity, adjusted to a statutory basis of accounting in accordance with paragraph 9 of SSAP No. 97 in the case of acquired entities valued in accordance with paragraphs 8.b.ii. or 8.b.iv. of SSAP No. 97.
+If the acquired entity is a holding company, the purchase price and goodwill shall be calculated to determine the amount of goodwill that should be attributed to the downstream entities that were acquired as part of the holding company acquisition.
+(This is required because a reporting entity that subsequently qualifies and elects to look-through the holding company pursuant to SSAP No. 97, paragraphs 25-26 is only permitted to admit the goodwill attributed to the downstream entities that are admitted through the SSAP No. 97 look-through approach.)
 Business combinations accounted for under the statutory purchase method and in which the acquired entity is valued in accordance with, paragraph 8.b.i. of SSAP No. 97 shall determine the amount of positive or negative goodwill created by the business combination using the insurer’s share of the statutory book value of the acquired entity.

 For those acquired SCA entities accounted for in accordance with paragraph 8.b.i. of SSAP No. 97 under the statutory purchase method, the historical bases of the acquired entity shall continue to be used in preparing its statutory financial statements.
 Therefore, pushdown accounting is not permitted.